 If you’re into commodities trading, then you know that platinum is nearly as valuable as gold.
 Credit card issuers love to attach the platinum moniker to their premium rewards cards, in the hopes that customers will find them to be equally valuable.

 But is a card any better just because it includes “platinum” in its name?
 Let’s take a look at the business credit cards labeled platinum, and see if any of them are right for you:

 When most people talk about the “platinum card,” this is the one that they’re referring to.

 Benefits include access to over 1,000 airport lounges that are part of the Delta SkyClub, Priority Pass Select and American Express Centurion networks.
 You also receive a $200 annual airline fee credit, a $100 credit toward the Global Entry application fee, and a 35% rebate on points redeemed towards eligible first and business class tickets purchased through American Express Travel.
 There’s a annual fee for this card, and no foreign transaction fees.

 This card is designed to offer benefits to those who travel frequently with Delta Airlines. .
-You can also earn a $100 statement credit after you make a Delta purchase with your new card within the same time period.

 This is a mid-tier frequent flyer card that offers both miles and substantial benefits.

 Benefits include your first bag checked free, preferred boarding and an American Airlines Companion Certificate each year of cardmembership in which you spend $30,000 or more in purchases and renew your cardmembership.
 There’s an annual fee of , and no foreign transaction fees.

 Wells Fargo Business Platinum Credit Card